christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 This is, of course, not a fair thing to do to your partner.
 It's not their fault you're late for your flight - being late is a thing that has happened, and you can now work together to come to solve the present situation.

-If you find your partner getting angry at you, be flattered that they've attributed this much power and closeness to you.
+If you find your partner getting angry at you be flattered that they've attributed this much power and closeness to you.
 To them, you've become the person that loves them as only their parents could have.

 ## 12. Politeness and Secrets

 Sometimes it's more polite and wise to not be completely honest.

-Romanticism teaches that if two people truly love one another, they must always tell each other the truth about everything.
+Romanticism teaches that if two people truly love one another they must always tell each other the truth about everything.

 In reality, editing raw brutal truths can be kinder and counterintuitively foster stronger relationships.